minetest/dev.luanti.org/content/for-engine-devs/meetings.md

 * Feature freeze time (Zughy)
     * Feature freeze has started.
 Still undecided about what to do with SDL2
 * PLEASE finish the [renaming process](https://github.com/luanti-org/luanti/issues/15322) before FOSDEM (Zughy)
-    * Luanti organisation has been created on GitHub, the rest is in the works.
+    * Luanti organization has been created on GitHub, the rest is in the works.
 For more details see the [IRC log](https://irc.luanti.org/minetest-dev/2025-01-19#i_6236220)

 2024-12-22
 ----------